Panda Express Orange Chicken: Make It at Home, Healthier & Delicious

 Storing

-Let the chicken cool to room temperature.
-Store in an airtight container in the fridge for up to 3-4 days.
-If freezing, use a freezer-safe bag, remove as much air as possible, and freeze for up to 2 months.
+Allow the chicken to cool completely at room temperature.
+Transfer it to an airtight container and refrigerate for up to 3–4 days.
+For longer storage, place it in a freezer-safe bag, press out as much air as possible, and freeze for up to 2 months.

 Reheating